wso2/docs-ei/en/micro-integrator/docs/references/comparisong-mi7-ei6xx.md

 -   **Streaming Integration**

-    The [Streaming Integrator](https://ei.docs.wso2.com/en/latest/streaming-integrator/overview/overview/) is a cloud-native, lightweight component that understands streaming SQL queries that capture, analyze, process, and act on events in real-time.
+    The [Streaming Integrator](https://ei.docs.wso2.com/en/latest/streaming-integrator/overview/overview/) is a cloud-native, lightweight component that understands, captures, analyzes, processes, and acts upon streaming data and events in real-time.
+It utilizes the SQL-like query language ‘Siddhi’ to implement the solution.

 As explained above, EI 7.0.0 addresses a wider audience that prefers different approaches to integration.